RiyaBoban/PortfolioProjects/README.md

 After layoffs, Netflix, Wework and Uber raised maximum fund.

-At IPO,Series B and C stages of the company have maximum layoffs
+At IPO,Series B and C stages of the company have maximum layoffs.

 In USA, SF Bay Area,Seattle and New York are the cities which faced higher number of layoffs.